HThrower/Bikesharing/README.md

 Module: Pandas

 # Results
-For all sex we the number of  20-40 minutes exceeds 140k & the amount of minutes useds is between
+For all sex we the graphing of number of trips by duration show that the vast majority of trips taken on CitiBike bikes are under an hour in length.
+More specifically, most trips are under a half-hour in length, with a swift dropoff in number of rides over an hour in length.
 ![image](https://user-images.githubusercontent.com/31675832/152664877-db1101f4-ff6f-4774-819e-a6b243b5d99f.png)

 Males use the bike longer than femails in blue and unknown in red